-NDS Productions have developed lasting relationships with many of Australia's leading cultural institutions, zoos and NGOs over the past twenty five years.
-During this time we have collaborated with public programs, visitor service and education departments, curators and exhibition designers, zoo keepers and zoo presenters as well as leading academics to create innovative, intelligent and entertaining audience engagment solutions for a wide variety of targeted audiences.
+NDS Productions have developed long term partnerships with many leading cultural institutions, museums, zoos and corporations over the past twenty five years.
+During this time we have collaborated with stakeholders creating innovative, intelligent and entertaining audience engagement solutions for a wide variety of targeted audiences.
 We have successfully reviewed and refreshed live interpretation programs across a broad range of platforms.
-We have developed and facillitated site specific skills workshops in live interpretation and audience engagement.
+We have developed and facilitated site-specific skills workshops in live interpretation and audience engagement.
 We have consulted on award winning audience experience projects.

 Listed below is a selection of projects and workshops to give an overview of our work.